shabin5785/react-notes/Notes_1.md

 - one hooks component is useState that allows fn component to access state. useState gives as a variable and a setter for that variable inside state, while taking an initial value.
 So one useState call per state variable we need.
 It can be called and instantiated any number of times

-- another hook is useEffect. it allows us to fire sideeffects from fn components.
+- another hook is useEffect. it allows us to fire sideeffects from fn components. useEffect takes a fn that is invkoed when ever the component renders.
+So changing state , like using useState cause render and hence useEffect to invoked.